seancrowe/GraFxJourney_PublisherIntro/03_Building_An_Integration/README.md

 ### Hiding Logic
 Besides `server.js` much of the nodejs and browser logic is hidden in the prebuilt HTML files.
 This course is not a course on how to build websites, but how to use the CHILI APIs and discussing high level workflow.

-If you are interested in all this hidden information, please see:
-- (Server JS Setup)[] - which will go through the complete `server.js` file and discuss how it is handling the requests.
-- (HTML Page Designs)[] - which will go through each HTML page and discuss the setup and JavaScript logic.

-Keep in mind that both the above documents are advance and will go through things very quickly with the assumption you are already proficient in nodejs or working with HTML/JS/CSS.

 <br/>